theme-next/hexo-theme-next/docs/ALGOLIA-SEARCH.md

     npm install --save hexo-algolia
     ```

 1. Go to API Keys and find your credentials.
-You will need the `Application ID`, the `Search-only API key` and the `Admin API key` in the following sections. the `Admin API key` needd to keep confidential.
+You will need the `Application ID`, the `Search-only API key` and the `Admin API key` in the following sections.
+The `Admin API key` need to keep confidential.

     ![          ](http://theme-next.iissnan.com/uploads/algolia/algolia-step-3.png)

 1. In the API KEY page, click the `ALL API KEYS` and the `edit` option in the created APIKEY to activate a pop-up box where you can setup authorizations and restrictions with a great level of precision.
 Check `Add records`, `Delete records`, `List indices`, `Delete index` features in ACL permissions that will be allowed for the given API key.
 And then click the Update button.

-1. In your site's `_config.yml`, add the following configuration and replace the `applicationID` & `apiKey` & `indexName` with corresponding fields obtained at Algolia:
+1. In your site's `_config.yml`, add the following configuration and replace the `applicationID` & `apiKey` & `indexName` with corresponding fields obtained at Algolia.

     ```yml
     algolia: